pgruetter/sdl-docs/docs/getting-started/historical-data.md

     |-- dl_ts_captured: timestamp (nullable = true)
     |-- dl_ts_delimited: timestamp (nullable = true)

-If you look at the data there should be only one record per object for now, as we didn't run our data pipeline yet with historical data.
+If you look at the data, there should be only one record per object for now, as we didn't run our data pipeline with historical data yet.

     dataIntAirports.getDataFrame().orderBy($"ident",$"dl_ts_captured").show